Categories

 The big LLMs are also developing “agentic” capabilities.
 In other words, they are able to conduct multistep business and human processes.

-Right now they are being used directly by health care professionals and patients for both summaries, communication and companionship.
+Right now they are being used directly by health care professionals and patients for summaries, communication and companionship.
 Increasingly they are being used for diagnostics, coaching and therapy.
 And of course many health care organizations are using them directly for process redesign.

 Meanwhile, the core workhorses of health care are the EMRs used by providers, and the biggest kahuna of them all is Epic.
 Epic has a relationship with Microsoft which has its own AI play and also has its own strong relationship with OpenAI – or at least as strong as investing $13bn in a non-profit will make your relationship.
 Epic is now using Microsoft’s AI both in note summaries, patient communications et al, and also using DAX, the ambient AI scribe from Microsoft’s subsidiary Nuance.
 Epic also has a relationship with DAX rival Abridge

 But that’s not necessarily enough and Epic is clearly building its own AI capabilities.
-In an excellent review over at Health IT Today John Lee breaks down Epic’s non-trivial use of Ai in its clincal workflow:
+In an excellent review over at Health IT Today John Lee breaks down Epic’s non-trivial use of AI in its clincal workflow:

 • The platform now offers tools to reorganize text for readability, generate succinct, patient-friendly summaries, hospital course summaries, discharge instructions, and even translating discrete clinical data into narrative instructions.